imanefjer/CreativeCoding/README.md

 The Flowfield Animation project is an HTML canvas animation that simulates particle motion based on a flowfield.
 It uses a grid of vectors to guide the movement of particles, creating intriguing patterns and visual effects.

 ---
-## Features
-- [Stunning and mesmerizing visual effects.]
-- [Customizable settings and parameters.]
-- [Real-time interaction and animation.]
-- [Export and save your creations.]
-- [Easily integrate these simulations into your own projects.]

 Thank you for exploring these creative code projects!